ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IDataProviderElement.rst

 IDataProviderElement
 ====================

-.. py:class:: IDataProviderElement
+.. py:class:: ansys.stk.core.stkobjects.IDataProviderElement

    object

    Provide methods to access the information about the element (for instance ``x``).

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IDataProviderElement

 Overview
 --------